NOCTIS: Novel Object Cyclic Threshold based Instance Segmentation: Method

-Note that, using the $ \mathit{cdist} $ based filtering squashes down the appearance scores for small CT values.
-We compensate that by setting $ w_{\mathit{appe}} = 2 $ and clamping its values back to the $ [ 0, 1 ] $ interval, to balance the contribution of both scores.

-\paragraph{Object label assignment} In the last step, we simply apply the Argmax function row-wise on the instance score matrix.
-Each proposal gets assigned an object label and its object matching score as its corresponding confidence.\\ Eventually, we obtain proposals consisting of: a bounding box of the object instance; its corresponding modal segmentation mask, which covers the visible instance part~\cite{hodan2024bopchallenge2023detection}; and an object label with a confidence score.
-As some of these proposals may be incorrectly labeled, a confidence threshold $ \delta_{\mathit{conf}} $ can be applied to remove them.
-The default value we use in our testing is $ \delta_{\mathit{conf}} = 0.2 $.
-Moreover, Non-Maximum Suppression is applied to eliminate redundant proposals.
+\paragraph{Object label assignment} In the last step, we simply apply the Argmax function across the objects/rows of the instance score matrix.
+Each proposal gets assigned an object label and its object matching score as its corresponding confidence.
+Eventually, we obtain proposals consisting of: a bounding box of the object instance; its corresponding modal segmentation mask, which covers the visible instance part~\citep{hodan2024bopchallenge2023detection}; and an object label with a confidence score.
+To remove incorrectly labeled proposals and redundant ones, a confidence threshold filtering is applied with $ \delta_{\mathit{conf}} = 0.2 $ followed by a Non-Maximum Suppression, respectively.